Adapt to Survive: Ideas to Market Your Business During COVID-19

 - Mobile Friendly – there are a lot of people accessing their websites from mobile devices, so make sure your site performs across all devices (fast and good user experience).

 - Online Stores – make sure there are no issues with your Shopping Cart/Check Out etc. always good to test this across different browsers and devices regular.
+This is especially important if you’re running Google Shopping Ads as you’re investing in a process that could be flawed.

 - Update Info – if you have new opening hours, delivery info etc make sure this is communicated across all your digital platforms.